Documents: After shooting, Roof went toward 2nd black church

-Branch AME pastor the Rev. Rufus Berry told The Associated Press that he called off Bible study that night because he was going to be late leaving his job at a cement company.
-He said he was shocked when he learned through news reports that his church, which has 70 members, was a second target.
+But Branch AME pastor the Rev. Rufus Berry told The Associated Press he called off Bible study that night because he was going to be late leaving his job at a cement company.
+He said he was shocked when he learned through news reports that his church, which has 70 members, had been targeted by Roof.

+“I’m still trying to digest this.
+I’m trying to get through it,” Berry said Wednesday, moments before heading to the very Bible study class that was canceled the night of the shootings.

 In December, a jury convicted Roof on 33 federal charges for gunning down nine people as they prayed at the end of a Bible study at the historic Charleston church known as Mother Emanuel.